yuyudhn/TLDHunt/README.md

 ```

 # How It Works?
-To detect whether a domain is registered or not, we search for the words "**Name Server**" in the output of the WHOIS command, as this is a signature of a registered domain.
+To detect whether a domain is registered or not, we search for the words "**Name Server**", "**nserver**", "**nameservers**", or "**status: active**" in the output of the WHOIS command, as this is a signature of a registered domain (thanks to [Alex Matveenko](https://github.com/Alex-Matveenko) for the suggestion).

 If you have a better signature or detection method, please feel free to submit a pull request.

 # Domain Extension List
+For default Top Level Domain list (tlds.txt), we use data from https://data.iana.org.
-You can use your custom tlds.txt list, but make sure that it is formatted like this:
+You can use your custom list, but make sure that it is formatted like this:
 ```
 .aero
 .asia